 There was silence between them for a long time – which was just made more pungent by the fact there was no sounds around them in the field.
 The god continued to hold her hands even through that silence as she thought over what he had told her.
 She wanted to remember all those past lives so she felt like she was important, so she felt like she actually deserved to be given the chance to be his Emissary.

 His Emissary… She had never heard of the God of the Dead having Emissaries, though he had said he used to have them, had he not?
-Yuchanit was usually autonomous in his control of mortal souls between their lives.
+Yuchanit was practically autonomous in his control of mortal souls between their lives.
 No other gods helped him in those duties.
 The Custodians were not divine and could move on to the Essence if they ever grew tired of their duties.
 Only the Guides – Miyuna and Tiansoe – had any control over mortal souls beyond that of Yuchanit, and that was only in returning them to a new mortal life.

 The Guides… He had said that he was the one that had given them the ability to set destinies.
 She was sure he had.
 She had a feeling they would not be able to do that any longer after what had happened to her.